Columbia Human Rights Law Review, Attn: JLM Order

 Please make your check or money order payable to "Columbia Human Rights Law Review."
 Unfortunately, we are unable to accept postage stamps or credit cards as payment.
 Overpayments will be considered donations and processed as such.
 If you are ordering for a prisoner, please follow the prisoner pricing.

 Please keep a record of your order, especially if you pay by money order, in case there is a problem with receiving or processing your order.
-Due to the nature of the institutional mail systems, we request that you allow up to eight weeks from the date of your order for delivery.
+Due to the nature of the institutional mail systems, we request that you allow up to eight weeks from the date of your order for delivery, plus additional delays due to COVID-19.
 Because our office is student-run, your order may not be processed as quickly as over school breaks.
 Please inform us of any restrictions on incoming mail that your facility may have (for example, no padded envelopes, or first class mail only).

 ID NUMBER (If applicable):

 ORDER (Please circle the price):* Standard shipping requires 4-6 weeks.